BriefCandle/pokemon-x-mud/README.md

 2) **Categorization of rights and authorization**, thereby allowing gameplay concepts to be built on each other in a hierachical and parallel order
 3) **Turn-based team battle mechanisms**

-We aim to learn from building this project so that we can rapid-prototyping other future RPG games.
-More importantly, we want to create an RPG world where different RPG games can share assets and gameplay and allow players to play across games.

 # Pokemon
 Pokemon is the main playable character during the gameplay.
 Its in-game performance is dictated by its individual stats and its class stats, which are described in `components` below.
 Rules, such as who can create new classes or how players can spawn new instances, are described in `libraries` and implemented in `systems`.